 Personal Property Insurance for Tiny Houses

 Some insurance carriers will cover a tiny house on wheels under a personal property policy if you make concessions like putting the house on a permanent or semi-permanent foundation, says Grenz.
-Also, you may have to agree not to live in your tiny house on a full-time basis.
+You may have to agree not to live in your tiny house on a full-time basis.

 Another issue to consider, personal property coverage does not cover towing, which makes hitting the road in a towable abode a liability risk.Continue to 4 of 6 below.